masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 ## What is Hash Table?

+Hash table is a data structure that stores key value pairs.

+The basic idea behind a hash table is to convert a key into a unique numerical value using hash function that represents the index in an array or a bucket[^1] where the value associated with the key will be stored.

 ## What do you have to care when you create the Hash Table?

+- Hash Function Selection

+  - Choose a suitable hash function that distributes the keys uniformly across the hash table.
+A good hash function minimizes collisions.

+- Collision Resolution
+  - Determine an appropriate strategy for handling collisions that may occur when two keys map to the same hash value.
+Common collision resolution techniques are separate chaining (using linked lists or other data structures to store multiple elements at the same hash index) etc.

 ## What is good(bad) about Hash Table compare to array?